opus1993/pubrepo/content/post/2021-08-13-data-evangelist-part-16/index.md

 projects: []
 ---

-For this, the sixteenth post of the series, we are going to explore a few of the graphical abstractions used in data science.
-Technical people take pride in acquiring and mastering arcane, valuable skills sets.
+For this, the sixteenth post of the series, we are going to explore a few of the [graphical abstractions](https://en.wikipedia.org/wiki/Graphical_abstract) used in data science.
+Technical people take pride in mastering arcane skills sets.
 We like to talk about tools and complex math.
-Unfortunately, some audiences are prone to cynically attribute the motivations for tech presentations as sales pitches for tools, or worse: "when you are a hammer :hammer:, every problem is a nail."
+Unfortunately, some audiences cynically attribute the motivations for tech presentations as sales pitches for tools, or worse: "when you are a hammer :hammer:, every problem is a nail."
 Graphical abstractions are needed to ground everyone on the mission and on where we each fit in.

 An example of a graphical abstraction:

 > ![](HighLevelArchitecture.png)

 With the arrival of a new CEO, the phrase "**North Star**" is now part of our corporate vernacular.
-Metaphorically speaking, your North Star is your personal mission statement.
+Your North Star is your personal mission statement.
 It’s a fixed destination that you can depend on in your life as the world changes around you.
-Graphical abstractions acknowledge the North Star, and relate the connection with customer, client, and functional business needs in simple, clear visuals.
+Graphical abstractions acknowledge the North Star, and convey connections with customer, client, and the business in simple, clear visuals.

 In this post, we are going to highlight a few recent talks by luminaries in Artificial Intelligence on their view of the future, noting some of their graphical abstractions.
 Whatever prompted you to read this, I hope that you come away with a handful of useful insights for your own work.